heistp/sce-l4s-bakeoff/README.md

 inter-flow and intra-flow latency, fairness, a simple gaming scenario and interaction with the CoDel AQM.

-In deference to [RFC 5033](https://tools.ietf.org/html/rfc5033), as pertains to the evalution of congestion control proposals:
+In deference to [RFC 5033](https://tools.ietf.org/html/rfc5033), as it pertains to the evalution of congestion control proposals:

 > The high-order criteria for any new proposal is that a serious scientific